 Calvin White Jr.

-Associate Dean of Humanities & Associate Professor of History
+Associate Dean of the J. William Fulbright College & Associate Professor of History

 J. William Fulbright College of Arts & Sciences